nemosupremo/heka-greedy-filter-deadlock/README.md

-# Heka Deadlock Example
+## Heka Deadlock Example

 These plugins when run together with the example.toml cause heka to freeze.
+Most likely caused by using the framework the wrong way.

 This is caused by the router freezing on trying to send a pack to filter that is requesting a large number of pipeline packs (more than available in the pool).